DistributedWeb/ddatabase/README.md

 # ddatabase

-DDatabase is a secure, distributed append-only log.
+dDatabase is a secure, distributed append-only log.

-Built for sharing large datasets and streams of real time data as part of the [DWebX project](https://dwebx.foundation).
+Built for sharing large datasets and streams of real time data as part of the [dWeb protocol suite](https://dwebx.foundation).

 ``` sh
 npm install ddatabase